bbranquinho/skip-the-dishes/README.md

 ## 5. Technologies

-The following technologies are used for the basic architecture:
+The following technologies are used for the "domain module" development.

     1. Java
     2. Spring Boot